-The underwriting process starts when the client meets with their financial professional.
-In applying for life insurance, financial professionals run an illustration of the policy for the client.
-This involves two assumptions: How much coverage the client can get, and what the medical rating will be.
+The underwriting process starts when you meet with your financial professional.
+When you apply for life insurance, financial professionals run an illustration of the policy for you.
+This involves two assumptions: How much coverage you can get, and what the medical rating will be.
 The best financial professionals have a solid understanding of the underwriting process and can use your answers on the application to set realistic expectations.
-It does no one any good to base an illustration on optimistic assumptions that won’t hold up during underwriting.

 Underwriting is not a black-and-white process.
 It’s always mostly grey, in my experience.
-Here is another area where the financial professional can help the process with a cover letter that explains anything about this person or situation that is at all unusual.
-We underwriters want to understand the whole person, and cover letters can be immensely helpful in providing the full story behind the answers we see on the forms.
+Here is another area where the financial professional can help the process with a cover letter that explains anything about you or your situation that is at all unusual.
+We underwriters want to understand the whole person, and cover letters can be immensely helpful in providing the full story behind the answers we see on the application.

 Your driving history is important, as is your medical history.
 Underwriting is meant to get a complete picture of your risk.
 One of the riskiest things we do in our lives is to drive a car, so we may ask for authorization to review your driving history for motor vehicle violations or accidents.
 Likewise, we may ask your permission to get your medical history from your doctors so we can understand any potential health risks.

 Underwriting may look at your finances.
 For larger policies, we may need to ask for tax returns, an estate analysis or other financial information.
 Part of the underwriting process is justifying the “face amount” of the policy — the death benefit that we’re going to pay out.
 We ask for financial information to determine the potential economic loss of an unexpected death and what the level of insurable interest is for the policyholder.